If you watch sports on TV or in the arena you probably have seen or heard of Betway.

 Is There Bet Insurance on Moneylines?

-When you place your initial risk-free bet on a moneyline wager there will be bet insurance.
+When you place your initial second-chance bet on a moneyline wager there will be bet insurance.
 Sometimes Betway will offer promos like parlay insurance, and if you have a moneyline leg there you could get your money back.
 But more often, there isn’t insurance on Betway.